ManticoreGamesInc/platform-documentation/src/extensions.md

 ---
-name: Lua Development Environment
+name: Editor Extensions
 categories:
     - Misc
 ---

-# Development Environment
+# Editor Extensions

 There are a bunch of ways you can improve the experience of scripting in CORE.
 If you are happy with the in-built editor, feel free to skip this section.